 Let me start by repeating that you are doing enough.
 Stop for a minute, take a deep breath, and review everything you’ve done so far.
-Can you acknowledge that you have taken many steps towards helping your child?
+Can you acknowledge that you have taken many steps toward helping your child?
 In theory, on a rational level, can you accept this as the truth?
 Perhaps you aren’t processing it on an emotional level, (which I totally get when you are in that panicky state of emergency), but if you can separate yourself from those emotions, just for a minute, do you not see it?

 I’d like to offer you more than a life jacket now.
-I’d like to give you a small break by inviting you to come sit in my rescue boat for a bit.
+I’d like to give you a small break by inviting you to come to sit in my rescue boat for a bit.
 It’s just a brief pause, as I know you will have to get back in the waters.

-I am giving you permission to rest, because I know how us moms can push ourselves beyond our limits.
+I am giving you permission to rest because I know how we moms can push ourselves beyond our limits.
 Do you not see that absolutely anyone thrown into the middle of the deepest part of the ocean, during an unpredictable storm, would undeniably need to rest once in a while?
 Why can you not see that this also applies to you?
 Are you not human?
 Ladies, we are often the ones who put these crazy, unrealistic expectations on ourselves.

 As someone who has survived the storm, I can offer you this advice now because hindsight is always 20/20:

 I am doing everything that I can at this time in my life, with my current resources, and all my other responsibilities.
-There are some things that I can do to help my child, and some things that are out of my control.
-I give myself permission to ask for help, and rest properly, as I know that both these things allow me to gather the strength to continue helping my child.
+There are some things that I can do to help my child and some things that are out of my control.
+I give myself permission to ask for help and rest properly, as I know that both these things allow me to gather the strength to continue helping my child.

 3-Get in the rescue boat sometimes to rest!
 Why wouldn’t you?
 Do you have supernatural powers that would allow you to keep up this frantic swimming pace forever?
 I don’t think so, so why do you expect this of yourself?
-What you do every day is not only physically demanding, but emotionally taxing.
+What you do every day is not only physically demanding but emotionally taxing.
 It is wise to know when to rest.
 Don’t wait until you need mouth-to-mouth resuscitation.
-Know when to stop when the fatigue starts to settle-in.
+Know when to stop when the fatigue starts to settle in.

 Do you even know your fatigue signs and symptoms?
 Take time to journal them, and share your observations and findings with your partner.
 Despite how it may feel at times, your partner also wants what is best for your child (and you).

 4- Do something that makes you feel alive!
 Are you perhaps unconsciously numbing out the painful feeling of not being able to control your child’s outcome, by forcing yourself to do more and more?
 God knows I did, but did not know I was doing it at the time.
 By going overboard, I had no time to think, and no time to feel.
 When I stopped to rest, I was swept into a vortex of unbearable sadness, and so I forced myself to keep going.
-But, by numbing out the pain, we numb-out the pleasure.
+But, by numbing out the pain, we numb out the pleasure.
 It is impossible not to do so, and that just adds to the feeling of being tired on a soul level.

 So how do you address that?
 When you stop to rest, you make sure to force yourself to also include doing something that makes you feel alive.
 And when you feel alive, you feel motivated to want more for yourself, and you are in a better state of mind to tackle your complex feelings.

 What makes you feel alive?
 If you do not know anymore, let me help you!
 My sessions with the horses are guaranteed to make you feel alive.
-To get out of this habit, you need to get out of your comfort zone, think out-of-the-box, and get into the arena of life with the horses!
+To get out of this habit, you need to get out of your comfort zone, think out of the box, and get into the arena of life with the horses!

 I have so many tricks in my bag!
-I know we can help you gather strength to swim back to shore when the storm is over.
+I know we can help you gather the strength to swim back to shore when the storm is over.
 This too shall pass.
 I promise.
 I am here for you…